asidberry/github-portfolio/README.md

 - Overview

--I am a graduate student studying Enterprise Infrastructure and Networks.
+I am a graduate student studying Enterprise Infrastructure and Networks.

-🔹 Mission Statement
+-Mission Statement

--My mission is to develop secure, reliable, and efficient IT soultions that will support major healthcare systems.
+My mission is to develop secure, reliable, and efficient IT soultions that will support major healthcare systems.

-🔹 Toolkit
+-Toolkit

 Operating Systems

 -Windows 11